Eyescale/Consensus/README.txt

 	following these same principles.

 	2. Consensus Data Model
-	Whereas the Consensus Execution Model is relatively straightforward - it generalizes the notion of State Machine based on the Consensus general state change propagation equation - its Data Model is more complicated.
-	This is due to the fact that the internal and external data representations have not yet been harmonized, their harmonization being the purpose of the on-going Consensus research and development efforts.
+	The Consensus data model aims at being simple and universal, and relies on the Consensus entity as fundamental building block (record type) of the Consensus database (CNDB).

 	Internally, to date, Consensus relies on the notions of lists, items and entities.

 	2.1.
 Consensus lists and items